All about Duo

 Step 6: Select your type of smart phone and click Continue.

 Step 7: Follow the on-screen instructions using your smart phone to scan the QR code shown on this page.
 If you cannot scan the code, click the hyperlink next to it to have it sent to your email instead.
 Follow the instructions within that email to continue.
+Note: do not scan this QR code.

 Step 8: Once you see the check mark appear, you have completed the reactivation of your device and will now be able to receive push notifications.